dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

     $ kubectl edit csiunity/unity -n <driver-namespace>
     ```
     and modify the installation.
 The usual fields to edit are the version of drivers and sidecars and the env variables.
-    To get the name of the installed driver, which is `unity` in the above case, run the below command.
+    To get the name of the installed driver, which is `unity` in the above case, run this command.
     ```
     $ kubectl get csiunity -n <driver-namespace>
     ```